matystl/redux-effect-reducers/README.md

 Yes and know.
 You can return action as effect and that action will be passed after original dispach has finished.
 Anyways i don't think this is good idea to dispach sync action as effect.
+So you have been warned that it's probably bad ida.

 ###So what sould i put in effect if it's not recomanded to put there sync actions?

-You should put there something with side effects what your middlewares can perform for you.
+You should put there something with encapsulated "side effects" what your middlewares can perform for you.
 So if you use [thunk-middleware](https://github.com/gaearon/redux-thunk) feel free to return fucntion that will get dispach and get state as argument.
-If you use some middleware that can make declarative ajax-es for you can put this declarative ajax as effect.
+If you use some middleware that can make declarative ajax-es, you can put this declarative ajax as effect.

 It's up to you what middlewares you have and therefore what kind of